Last updated 20 March 2020

 The pass mark for points-tested skilled migration visas invited through SkillSelect is 65 points from 1 July 2018.
 The points test applies to applicants for the following visas:

 - Skilled Regional Visa (provisional) (subclass 489)

 - Skilled Nominated Visa (permanent) (subclass 190).

 To apply for one of the above visas, applicants need to satisfy the following threshold requirements:

 - lodge an expression of interest on the SkillSelect online portal and receive an invitation to apply

 - be under 50 years of age at the time of applying for a visa

 - meet the threshold English language requirement of competent English

-- nominate and hold a skilled assessment for an occupation published on the lists of eligible skilled occupations at the time of lodging their expression of interest.
+- nominate and hold a skilled assessment for an occupation listed on the Skilled Occupation List at the time of lodging their expression of interest.

-For the purpose of awarding points, the Department of Immigration and Border Protection (DIBP) considers skilled employment in the nominated occupation or a closely related occupation.
+For the purpose of awarding points, the Department of Home Affairs considers skilled employment in the nominated occupation or a closely related occupation.